firesim/firesim/docs/Golden-Gate/Bridges.rst

    SoC boundary.
 Then write software models and bridge drivers that move tokens between each FPGA.
 See the SimpleNICBridge.

-#. **Resource optimizations.** Resource-intenstive components of the target can
+#. **Resource optimizations.** Resource-intensive components of the target can
-   be replaced with models that use fewer FPGA resources or run entirely software.
+   be replaced with models that use fewer FPGA resources or run entirely in software.